mdbootstrap/adminlte-laravel/README.md

 ## Laravel 5.1 notes

-By default this version of Laravel does not include default auth routes.
+By default Laravel 5.1 does not include default auth routes.
 Versions > 1.0 of this package add the necessary routes for you

 See  [old README file](OLD-README.md) file for notes of which routes are registered.